-Many weddings take place in spring and fall in Japan.
-Most of them are held at hotels or ceremony halls where chapels and shrines are conveniently located within the facilities.
-A wedding may be Shinto, Christian, Buddhist, or non-religious styles.
-Couples choose the style of their ceremonies, and it doesn't necessarily match with one's religion.
-Non-Christian couples often have their weddings at chapels in Japan.
+Many destination (and local) weddings take place in spring and fall in Japan, Most are held at hotels or ceremony halls where chapels and shrines are conveniently located within the facilities and can be appropriate for a variety of religious traditions.

-When you receive an invitation card to a wedding reception, you need to return the enclosed response card and let them know if you can attend or not.
-If you are attending a Japanese wedding reception, you are expected to bring cash for a gift.
-The amount depends on your relationship with the couple and the region, unless fixed amount is indicated on the invitation card.
+When you receive an invitation to a wedding reception, you need to return the enclosed response card and let them know if you can attend or not.
+If you are attending a Japanese wedding reception, you are expected to bring cash as a gift.
+The amount depends on your relationship with the couple, and regional customs unless a fixed amount is indicated on the invitation card.
 It's said that the average is 30,000 yen for a friend's wedding, but it's important that the cash is enclosed in a special envelope called "shugi-bukuro" with your name written on the front.